nikodojan/EasyButton/README.md

 ## Why use it?

-The design is not special, it looks like Bootstrap.
-But the IconButton makes it easier to use material design.
+The design is not special (uses Bootstrap).
+But the IconButton makes it easier to use material design icons.
 You simply copy and paste the icon span between the button tags.

 ## Layout examples: